hyperledger/besu-docs/docs/HowTo/Interact/APIs/GraphQL.md

 ## GraphQL Requests with GraphiQL App

 The third-party tool [GraphiQL](https://github.com/skevy/graphiql-app) provides a tabbed interface for editing and testing GraphQL queries and mutations.
-GraphiQL also provides access the Pantheon GraphQL schema from within the app.
+GraphiQL also provides access the Besu GraphQL schema from within the app.

 ![GraphiQL](../../../images/GraphiQL.png)